Point of Sale

 It handles orders, tracks payments and cash flow, manages inventory, and provides robust reporting to help you make decisions for front and back of house.

 In short, a POS helps you operate smartly and keep costs in check, which is why choosing the right system is essential for your business.

-But if you’ve already invested in POS hardware and software, do you need additional software integrations on top of that?
+But if you’ve already invested in POS hardware and software, do you really need additional software integrations on top of that?

-This additional software – called third-party integrations or third-party applications – acts as a bridge between tools you already use (e.g. accounting software) or introduces new tools (e.g online ordering aggregators) that help automate tasks for a more efficient use of your time.
-Goodbye manual data entry!
+This additional software – called third-party integrations or third-party applications – acts as a bridge between tools you already use (e.g. accounting software) or introduces new tools (e.g online ordering aggregators) that help automate tasks for a more efficient use of your time – goodbye manual data entry!

-This article will help you better understand what integrations you need and exactly how they can help your restaurant.
+This article will help you better understand what integrations you need and exactly how each POS integration can help you run your restaurant.

-A third-party integration is a separate tool designed to seamlessly connect with your POS system, extending the core functionality of your system.
+A third-party POS integration is a software program designed to seamlessly connect with your current restaurant POS system, extending the core functionality of your system.

 When you add these integrations to your POS, you build a full restaurant management system that controls all the different parts of your business from one place.

 That central hub (your POS) collects and shares data between your different integrations, so you can complete different business functions.
-Think daily sales totals pulled directly from your POS into your accounting ledger.
+For example, daily sales totals are pulled directly from your POS into your accounting ledger by an accounting integration.
 This means you don’t have to do any manual data entry – three cheers for that!

 A full restaurant management system helps you streamline your operations, making it easier to run your restaurant.

 Third-party integrations – “stacked” on top of your POS software – are a growing trend in the restaurant industry.
 Why?

 More and more restaurateurs recognize the value of tech to help them be more efficient and more profitable.
 And the restaurant tech industry is working overtime to meet the demand.
-There are more third-party POS apps in the marketplace than ever before.
+There are more third-party apps for restaurant owners in the marketplace than ever before.